mfsuve/ColorClassification/README.md

 # Color Classification
 In this project, classifying images using their color features is implemented.

-Classes consist of 8 colors withf 120 training images
+Classes consist of 8 colors with 120 training images
 * black
 * blue
 * green